As zero energy home builders, we talk a lot about home energy efficiency.

 First, homeowners get a variety of lifestyle and financial benefits with greater home energy efficiency.
 For instance, with zero energy ready homes, you can save thousands per year on your electric bill and enjoy a healthier and more comfortable living environment.
 Since zero energy ready homes have superior construction, you also won’t have to deal with maintenance issues, such as a leaky roof.

 Second, homes with good HERS scores make for better investments.
-If you plan to buy or sell soon, it could literally pay to learn about the HERS rating system.
+If you plan to buy or sell soon, it could literally pay to learn about the HERS rating index system.
 Buy a house with a great HERS score, and you’ll save on utility bills and enjoy great resale value.
 Looking to sell your home?
 Find out where your current residence lacks efficiency, and make upgrades to increase its resale value.

 “As zero energy home builders in Florida, we consult with many home appraisal experts.
 They will begin appraising home energy efficiency in 2023.
 And they tell us energy-efficient homes could have 10-15% higher resale values,” states Robert Kociecki, President of Brite Homes, a leading zero energy ready home builder in Florida.